TheScienceMuseum/fuseki-docker/README.md

 ```

 ### To run:

+Arguments after the image name (`fuseki`) become arguments to the [Fuseki server (no UI)](https://jena.apache.org/documentation/fuseki2/fuseki-run.html#fuseki-server).
+As the name explains, this server version _does not include the user interface_.

 Dataset from file `data.nt` (which is mounted as part of the current directory), with dataset path `/ds`: